EDCD/EDDI/SpeechResponder/Variables.md

     - `bountiesIncurred` list of individual faction reports for unpaid bounties incurred

 ### Report

+Details of individual minor faction reports, within the `FactionRecord` object.

     - `bounty` true if bounty awarded or incurred
     - `shipId` ship ID in which the 'criminal' event occurred
     - `crime` localized type of crime committed